 She was rushed from the Emergency Department to the specialized cardiac procedure area, where an expert heart team was ready to begin treatment.

 Reed immediately went into cardiac arrest due to an abnormal heart rhythm.
-The heart team, led by Dennis Friedman, M.D., interventional cardiologist and medical director of cardiac and vascular services at Shady Grove Adventist Hospital, had to resuscitate Reed 27 times during the lifesaving treatment.
+The heart team, led by Dennis Friedman, M.D., interventional cardiologist and medical director of cardiac and vascular services at Adventist HealthCare Shady Grove Medical Center, had to resuscitate Reed 27 times during the lifesaving treatment.

 “We successfully used the latest advances in cardiac care to stabilize her heart rhythm and then opened her arteries with a catheter,” Dr. Friedman says.
 “A stent was placed to restore blood flow to her blocked right artery.
 Our goal was to save her life and get her back to her family.”